brokedba/Akeyless_demo/docs/mysql_dynamic_secret.md

 # Overview

-- Create a mysql container in an OCI VM
+- In this example we'll Create a mysql container in an OCI VM then a target followed by a dynamic secret

+# 1. Create the database environment

 ```
 ssh  ubuntu@132.145.108.41